stevk/AzureUtilities/README.md

 ## Usage

 Send a POST request to the Function with a body that contains the artifacts that are intended to be cleaned up and the credentials needed to act on those artifacts.
+The storage connection string is required for removing queues and tables, while all of the other parameters are required for deleting domains/subscriptions.

 Example Request: